protonemedia/laravel-splade-docs/table-bulk-actions.md

 );
 ```

 The `before` and `after` callbacks receive the selected rows as an argument.
-You may use this to perform additional actions, for example, to send a notification to the selected users:
+You may use this to perform additional actions, for example, to send an email to the selected users:

 ```php
 $table->bulkAction(